aghorler/sec-a1/README.md

 Demonstration ecommerce site with client-side SHA3 password hashing, RSA asymmetric encryption, and AES symmetric encryption.

+**Disclaimer**

+This assignment was built to specification.
+I would not necessarily implement the solutions and methods used in this assignment in my personal work.

 ## Plagiarism notice

 Plagiarism is the presentation of the work, idea or creation of another person as though it is my/our own.
 It is a form of cheating and is a very serious academic offence that may lead to exclusion from the University.
 Plagiarised material can be drawn from, and presented in, written, graphic and visual form, including electronic data and oral presentations.
 Plagiarism occurs when the origin of the material used is not appropriately cited.